 Consideration of gender differences and similarities, both verbal and nonverbal.
 A portion of this course is online.

-COMM343 • Topics in Political Communication
+COMM343 • Topics in Political Communication (COSM, COSP)

 Analysis of political processes as public discourse and mass media.
 Examination of recent American and global political campaigns.
-Course is online.
+A portion of this course is online

 COMM344 • Global Speechmaking